lnsongxf/Machine-Learning/README.md

 Language used: Matlab

 This is an advanced-level course in Machine Learning.
-The focus in on supervised learning, with an overview of unsupervised learning and semi-supervised learning.
+The focus is on supervised learning, with an overview of unsupervised learning and semi-supervised learning.
 Topics in supervised learning include K-NN, perceptron, naive Bayes, logistic regression, empirical risk minimization, linear regression, kernel machine, Gaussian processes, neural networks, SVM.
 Topics in unsupervised learning include clustering and dimensionality reduction.